pacifics/PassDao/README.md

 # The PASS Distributed Application

-The source includes a forum website and smart contracts with ABI to read from or write into the Blockchain using existing generic applications (Mist, Ethereum Wallet, Parity, Etherscan, Myetherwallet.com ...).
+The source includes a forum website and smart contracts with ABI to read from or write into the Blockchain.

 =